prestist/fcos-meeting-action/static/meeting-template.md

 ## For Urgent Ad-Hoc Votes

-- All ad-hoc votes will be held via tracker issues in the fedora-coreos-tracker repo.
+- All ad-hoc votes will be held via tracker issues in the fedora-coreos-tracker repository.
 - Ad-hoc votes must be announced on the current primary mailing list for Fedora CoreOS.
 - Ad-Hoc votes must be open for at least three hours after the announcement.